fleurssauvages/SpikeMPPI/README.md

 ---

-## Online model adaptation
+## Plant-model mismatch

-The physical plant can be perturbed without directly giving the true perturbation to the planning model.
+The physical plant can be perturbed without giving those perturbations directly to the planning model.
+This is useful for evaluating model mismatch between the online MPPI planner and the simulated plant.

 ```bash
 python -m racing.experiments.race \